Comprehensive Diagnosis & Treatment of Scoliosis

 - Back Braces: Wearing a back brace can prevent the spine from further curvation.
 This treatment works best on children over age 10, but it is not effective on patients who were born with scoliosis or when the condition is caused by a neurological disorder (neuromuscular scoliosis).
 Patients who choose this treatment only need to wear their brace until their spine stops growing.

-- Spinal Fusion: This surgery, in which the spine is held in place with metal rods until the bones heal and fuse together, can be the best treatment for severe or rapidly forming cases of scoliosis.
+- Spinal Fusion: This surgery, in which the spine is held in place with metal rods until the bones heal and fuse together, can be the best treatment for severe or rapidly forming cases.

 - Microdecompression Surgery: Scoliosis that gets progressively worse over time, called degenerative scoliosis, can cause spinal stenosis.
 This procedure removes inflammatory tissue and relieves pressure exerted on the nerves.